chapel-lang/chapel/doc/rst/language/spec/conversions.rst

 Implicit Conversions
 --------------------

-An *implicit conversion* is a conversion that occurs implicitly - that is - without an explicit specification in the program.
+An *implicit conversion* is a conversion that occurs implicitly—that is, without an explicit operation within the program.
 Implicit conversions fall into the following categories:

  * implicit conversions for initialization and assignment